 - Mind Over Matter PHAs empower their peers to cultivate a culture of positive mental well-being.
 See the list of Mind Over Matter PHAs.

-This year, all PHA workshops and events will be held online.
+In the 2020-2021 academic year, all PHA workshops and events will be held online.
 Please check out the UChicago Student Wellness calendar to see what PHA events are happening soon!

 Body Talk is a group of PHAs who work to promote positive body image within the UChicago community.
 Members are committed to empowering students to reconnect to their innate body wisdom so that they can have more balance, joyful self-care, and a loving relationship with themselves that is guided by forgiveness and appreciation.
 Body Talk PHAs provide safe spaces to discuss issues related to body image as trained facilitators and create programming that works toward a more body positive campus environment.